 You can (usually) keep multiple Orchid dottybacks in the same tank, however, it may best to add them to the aquarium at the same time, if they are similarly sized, or allow the smaller fish to establish their territory first, if they are different sizes, to give yourself the greatest odds of keeping the peace.

 Pseudochromis fridmani is a protogynous hermaphrodite, which means that each fish is born with the ability (reproductive organs) to be either male or female.
-Juvenile fish start out female and the dominant fish in a small group or pair will become male.
+The gender shift occurs in the opposite direction as clownfish.
+Juvenile Orchid dottybacks start out female and the dominant, larger fish in a small group or pair will become male.

 Minimum tank size

 The minimum tank size to keep the Pseudochromis fridmani is about 20-30 gallons.
-They are a relatively small saltwater fish, but do enjoy zipping around the aquarium, once comfortable and would be healthiest with that much room, or more, to swim.
-Like most other reef fishes, they do best and are most confident in tanks with sufficient live rock to allow them places to hide and rest out of sight.
+They are relatively small saltwater fish, but do enjoy zipping around the aquarium, once comfortable and would be healthiest with that much room, or more, to swim.
+Like most other reef fishes, they do best and are most confident in tanks with sufficient live rock or other small caves to allow them places to hide and rest out of sight.

 Location in the tank